What to Do If You Experience Sexual Misconduct

-Any form of non-consensual sexual activity representing a continuum of conduct from forcible rape to non-physical forms of pressure designed to compel individuals to engage in sexual activity against their will.
+More formally speaking, sexual assault is any form of nonconsensual sexual activity, representing a continuum of conduct from forcible rape to nonphysical forms of pressure designed to compel individuals to engage in sexual activity against their will.

 - Rape or attempted rape

-- Use of coercion, manipulation or force to make someone else engage in sexual touching, including touching of breasts, chest, buttocks and genitalia
+- Use of manipulation or force to make another person engage in sexual touching

-- Engaging in sexual activity with a person who is unable to provide consent
+- Sexual activity with a person who is unable to consent

 Immediate Steps After a Sexual Assault